Sonesta Inns – Good-value, peaceful, and closer to the beach than nearby resorts.

 - Cars & Motorbikes: Goa is the only place in India where renting a car or motorbike is feasible.
 There are no internationally-recognized agencies, so renting at a local shop presents obvious risks.
 Best to organize through the hotel.
 Rides on the back of a motorbike (called a ‘pilot’) are possible; ask around.

 Best Nearby Restaurants & Bars

 All the places listed below are within 600m of the hotel.

-- For something more elegant (and expensive), try the bistros and bars at the Hyatt Centric, such as Grok (open 24 hours) (550m, 7-minute walk), and at the Novotel Goa Candolim, home to Square (popular for buffets and pizza) (450m, 6-minute walk).
+- For something more elegant (and expensive), try the bistros and bars at the Hyatt Centric, such as Grok (open 24 hours) (500m), and at the Novotel Goa Candolim, home to Square (popular for buffets and pizza) (400m).
 Both are almost opposite the turn-off to the Sonesta from the main road.

 - Many would probably prefer a cheap meal and cold drink, especially at sunset, at one of the cafés at the end of the path from the hotel (200m).
 All are fairly similar, but particularly inviting is Lopes’s Beach Shack.

 - Plenty of places to spend rupees all over Candolim, even along the side street to the hotel.
 The closest decent supermarket is Newton’s, 1.5 km to the north.

 - A path within the hotel grounds leads directly to the beach about 200m away.
 The beach is wonderful: wide, clean, and not too crowded.
 Spread across the sand, a few casual cafés sell food and drinks, and also rent out sunbeds and umbrellas.
 Always swim between the flags.
 Lifeguards are on duty between about 10 am and sunset.